thoughtbot/factory_bot/GETTING_STARTED.md

 Custom Construction
 -------------------

-Instantiating objects can be overridden in the case where you'd rather not call `new` on your build class or you have some other factory method that you'd prefer to use.
-Using custom construction also allows for your objects to be instantiated with any number of arguments.
+If you want to use factory_girl to construct an object where some attributes are passed to `initialize` or if you want to do something other than simply calling `new` on your build class, you can override the default behavior by defining `to_initialize` on your factory.
+Example:

 ```ruby
 # user.rb